 Courses and Tuition Remission

-The Graduate School will approve tuition remission for up to 72 units of course work.
-The 72-unit calculation includes course work transferred from other graduate programs.
+The Graduate School will approve tuition remission for up to 72 course units.
+The 72-unit calculation includes courses transferred from other graduate programs.

 Students pursuing a certificate or an unrelated master's degree in addition to their PhD must consult the departments and advisers about credit sharing between the programs.
 Tuition remission for units in excess of 72 will not be provided by the Graduate School.

 To be eligible for tuition remission, courses must be offered at the graduate level, taken for a grade, and approved in advance by the student's adviser and program as necessary for the student's degree.
 Depending on the program, graduate-level courses begin with courses numbered in the 400s or 500s.
 Audited courses and courses taken pass/fail are not eligible for tuition remission.
 Students should consult their advisers regarding course selection.

 When certain conditions apply, graduate students may be permitted to register for Arts & Sciences courses numbered below 400, but they may not ordinarily be covered by tuition remission unless approved by the dean of the Graduate School or their designee.
 Full-time students in the Graduate School who wish to take graduate courses in University College or Summer School must obtain the approval both of their academic adviser and of the dean of the Graduate School.
 Tuition remission may be available for such approved courses.